kingdan/Google-Cloud-Shell-Walkthrough/README.md

-# Google-Cloud-Shell-Walkthrough
+# NodeJS Hello World GCP deployment demo

 Testing the Google Cloud Shell walkthrough feature

-This is a tutorial on [Google Cloud Natural Language API](cloud.google.com/natural-language) and how to use to the Sentiment Analysis feature of the API.
+This is a tutorial on deploying [Express "Hello World"](expressjs.com/en/starter/hello-world.html) to GCP.

 To begin the tutorial, click on the button given below: